BetterMuSeek

 Steel Strings

-Steel strings are common on acoustic and electric guitars.
+Steel strings are standard on acoustic and electric guitars.
 They offer a brighter and more articulate tone compared to nylon.
 Steel strings provide increased projection, sustain, and a crisp attack.
-They are versatile and suitable for a wide range of musical styles, from folk and country to rock and blues.
+They are versatile and suitable for various musical styles, from folk and country to rock and blues.

 Bronze-Wound Strings